Norecipes - Elevating Everyday Meals

 Instructions

-- Put the soy sauce, sake, sugar and ginger in a large Ziploc bag and mix together.
-Add the chicken thighs and make sure each piece is coated with the marinade.
+• Put the ¼ cup soy sauce, 2 tablespoons sake, 1 tablespoon granulated sugar, and 2 teaspoons fresh ginger in a large Ziploc bag and mix together.
+Add the 1.14 kilograms boneless skin-on chicken thighs and make sure each piece is coated with the marinade.
 Press as much air out of the bag as possible, then seal and refrigerate overnight.

-- The next day, tear off a 3 foot long sheet of aluminum foil with the shiny side up.
+• The next day, tear off a 3 foot long sheet of aluminum foil with the shiny side up.
 Lay half the marinated chicken thighs on the foil, skin-side down, to form a rectangle about 6 inches wide.
-Sprinkle the chicken generously with white pepper.
-Lay two chicken tenders on the chicken thighs.
+Sprinkle the chicken generously with ground white pepper.
+Lay two of the 4 small chicken tenders on the chicken thighs.
 Since tenders taper on one end, you want to lay them facing in opposite directions so you end up with a core of chicken tenders that is roughly the same thickness of both ends.

 I left the sake out and it still tasted really good.
 Thanks for sharing!